tabularelf/Collage/0.5.0/README.md

 - Packing images together onto multiple texture pages.
 - Matching power of two constraints, to ensure that you're not making odd texture page sizes.
-- On the fly sprite live-reloading.
-(With some catches.)
 - Lots of configurability!

 # Supported Platforms